In this section:

 An interest in possession trust is one where the beneficiary is entitled to only the income from a trust.
 When they die, there are certain circumstances where the value of this 'interest in possession' is calculated as part of their estate.
 These include when the trust:

 If you're the personal representative you'll need to work out the value of an 'interest in possession' and complete questions 45 and 75 on form IHT400.
 You'll need to liaise with the trustees to get this information.
 It is the trustees' duty to complete an IHT100 Inheritance Tax Account form.
 This form must also be completed when an interest in possession trust comes to an end.

-There may have been an Inheritance Tax charge of 20 per cent when assets were transferred into a trust.
+There may have been an Inheritance Tax charge of 20% when assets were transferred into a trust.
 Use the link below to check the rules.
-If you're the personal representative you must find out whether the deceased made any transfers into a trust in the seven years before they died.
-If they did, and they paid Inheritance Tax at that time, the tax will be recalculated at 40 per cent and a credit allowed for the tax paid when the trust was set up.
+If you're the personal representative you must find out whether the deceased made any transfers into a trust in the 7 years before they died.
+If they did, and they paid Inheritance Tax at that time, the tax will be recalculated at 40% and a credit allowed for the tax paid when the trust was set up.
 The trustees will be liable to pay the extra tax.
 You must show this on form IHT400 at question 28.

 Even if no Inheritance Tax is due on the transfer you may need to add its value to the deceased's estate when you're working out the value for Inheritance Tax purposes.